-A thalassophile is someone who gets a kick out of those long, hot beach days, as well as someone who doesn’t feel at home until they’re in or near the sea.
+Characteristics of a thalassophile include someone who gets a kick out of those long, hot beach days, as well as someone who doesn’t feel at home until they’re in or near the sea.
+Let’s dive deeper into the explanation of a thalassophile.

 Thalassophilia Word Origin